mkudija/mkudija.github.io/reading-notes/_md/2024-05-26-CCSS-James, First, Second, and Third John.md

 	- Peter ([[1 Pt-01#v6]]-7) and Paul ([[Rom-05#v3]]-4) teach the same thing
 	- James teaches us to see every aspect of life as part of God's mysterious plan of love
 - [[Jas-01#v5]]
-	- [[Wisdom]] supplies the divine perspective that enables a person to withstand tirals without giving up and leads to spiritual maturity
+	- [[Wisdom]] supplies the divine perspective that enables a person to withstand trials without giving up and leads to spiritual maturity
 	- Wisdom is obtained only through prayer
 - James always has an eye on the next life and teaches us to determine the value of things on the basis of their potential to bring us to eternal life (26)